-Why Brands Stopped Selling Solutions and Started Selling Validation
+Brands Have Stopped Selling Solutions and Started Selling Validation

 The Timing Isn’t Coincidental

-Here’s what got me digging into this: the shift happened right around 2009-2013.
-That’s about the time when social media stopped being a novelty and became a staple of communication and identity formation.
+The shift happened right around the time when social media stopped being a novelty and became a staple of communication and identity formation.

 In The Coddling of the American Mind, Haidt identifies one of the “Great Untruths” that emerged from this era: “Always trust your feelings.”
 The idea that your emotional reactions are inherently valid, and if something makes you uncomfortable, the thing is wrong, not your reaction to it.